mediocregopher/mediocre-api/user/README.md

 ## Builtin

-There is a builtin REST api which can be used.
+There is a builtin REST api which can be used (`NewMux`).
 It is not necessary to use this api if you don't wish to, the rest of the package is perfectly usable without it.
 It's simply a nice place to start, and has most of the repetitive user "stuff" implemented.

 Errors are returned as strings in the body (not json-encoded), with a non-200 response code.
 All bodies of 200 responses, if there is a body at all, will be